w3f/polkadot-spec/docs/id-weights.md

 }
 ```

 Then, the nominators receive their payout rewards.
-The functions loops over the nominator list, conducting an insertion into storage and a creation of a deposit event for each of the nominators.
+The functions loop over the nominator list, conducting an insertion into storage and a creation of a deposit event for each of the nominators.

 ```rust
 for nominator in exposure.others.iter() {